rdebusscher/microstream-helidon-patterns/integrated/dataSE/README.md

 --header 'Content-Type: application/json' \
 --data-raw '{"name": "Rudy", "email": "rudy@microstream.one"}'
 ```
--> store the id of this added user.
+-> Remember the id of this added user.

 List books of user (use id of added user)
 ```